Coverage Performance Analysis of FAS-enhanced LoRa Wide Area Networks under both Co-SF and Inter-SF Interference: Conclusion

 \section{Conclusion}

 This paper has developed an analytical framework to evaluate the coverage performance of FAS-enhanced LoRaWAN.
-The results demonstrate that, even in the presence of density interference, an FAS with a small normalized aperture, such as $1\times1$, can still significantly enhance the network coverage performance by exploiting the spatial potential. \appendices
+We considered the effects of both large-scale pathloss and small-scale fading for the FAS channel.
+The impact of co-SF and inter-SF interference of LoRaWAN is also considered.
+A simple yet efficient approximate expression for FAS is proposed, and based on the approximation, we derive the analytical coverage probability for FAS-enhanced LoRaWAN.
+The numerical results demonstrate that, even in the presence of density interference, a FAS with a small normalized aperture, such as $1\times1$, can still significantly enhance network coverage performance by exploiting spatial potential. \appendices